magentabusiness/magentabusiness.github.io/monitoring-dashboard.md

             <span class="read-info">11 minutes read</span>
             <h1>IoT Monitoring Dashboard</h1>
             <div class="text-content medium-margin">In the dynamic landscape of digitization and the Internet of Things (IoT), the importance of data management and monitoring is quite reasonable.
 In this regard, the IoT monitoring dashboard is a tool that not only simplifies the visualization of large amounts of data but also makes it more efficient and informative.</div>
-            <div class="text-content"><span class="bold">In the ThingsBoard platform the dashboards</span> are an integral part of the user interface for IoT apps, offering solutions for the rapid development, management, and scaling of IoT projects.</div>
+            <div class="text-content"><span class="bold">In the IoT Hub platform the dashboards</span> are an integral part of the user interface for IoT apps, offering solutions for the rapid development, management, and scaling of IoT projects.</div>
         </div>
         <img class="image" srcset="/images/iot-articles/monitoring_dashboard_1_1090x742.png 1090w, /images/iot-articles/monitoring_dashboard_1_2180x1484.png 2180w" sizes="(max-width: 1920px) 1090px, (min-width: 1921px) 2180px" src="/images/iot-articles/monitoring_dashboard_1_1090x742.png" alt="IoT energy management office monitoring"/>
         <div class="text-wrapper">
             <h2>How IoT monitoring system works?</h2>
             <div class="text-content small-margin">First step is to select devices that can collect and report required measurements.
 They selected based on properties of the iot monitoring system or process that should be monitored.</div>
             <div class="text-content medium-margin">Next step is to connect iot devices to the monitoring application using one of supported protocols - MQTT, HTTP, LoraWAN, OPC-UA, CoAP, LwM2M and others.
-Full list of supported protocols available in <a class="article-link" href="/docs/pe/api/">ThingsBoard API reference</a> or on our <a class="article-link" href="/docs/pe/guides/#AnchorIDConnectYourDevice">connectivity guides</a>.</div>
+Full list of supported protocols available in <a class="article-link" href="/docs/pe/api/">IoT Hub API reference</a> or on our <a class="article-link" href="/docs/pe/guides/#AnchorIDConnectYourDevice">connectivity guides</a>.</div>
             <div class="text-content medium-margin">Once device connected and reports data to the platform, incoming telemetry saved in the database, we can build real time and historical monitoring dashboards using <a class="article-link" href="/docs/pe/guides/#AnchorIDDataVisualization">IoT dashboard development guide</a>.</div>
             <div class="text-content medium-margin">Dashboard should have drill down navigation to start from the high-level system overview and go to lover levels to understand current system state and analyze historical data</div>
             <h2>What is End-to-End IoT Performance Visibility?</h2>